icemiliang/pyvot/README.md

 # PyVot : Python Variational Optimal Transportation
-This is a collection of codes for computing semi-discrete Monge optimal transportation (OT) through the variational method.
+This is a collection of code for computing semi-discrete Monge optimal transportation (OT) through a variational method.

-We name our method *variational optimal transportation* (VOT) or *variational Wasserstein clustering* (VWC).
+We named our method *variational optimal transportation* (VOT) or *variational Wasserstein clustering* (VWC).

 * Given the empirical distributions (marginals) and the initial centroids, the vinilla VWC compute VOT and then update the centroids to the centers of mass.